-3. Chain of Command Review
+K. Chain of Command Review

-- a.
-The deputy's supervisor, or an on-duty supervisor, must report to the scene of any use of force incident, except: - i.
-When a firearm is discharged to humanely destroy an injured animal who is so badly injured that humanity requires its relief from further suffering; or - ii.
-When there is a display of the firearm only. - b.
-The responding supervisor will assist the deputy as necessary and will review the circumstances of the incident. - c.
-The responding supervisor must complete one Use of Force Report (SO-044) for each deputy involved in any use of force incident before the end of that tour of duty and forward it through the chain of command. - d.
-When one deputy uses force on multiple subjects, a Use of Force Report (SO-044) will be completed for each subject on which the force was used. - e.
-The supervisor completing the Use of Force Report (SO-044) will verify that the deputy made the appropriate entry on an Incident Report (SO-001) or Supplement Report (SO-002) as required above.
+- 1. The deputy's supervisor, or an on-duty supervisor, will report to the scene of any use of force incident, except: - a.
+When a firearm is discharged to euthanize an injured animal, who is so badly injured that humanity requires its relief from further suffering; or - b.
+When there is a display of the firearm only. - 2.
+The responding supervisor will assist the deputy as necessary and will review the circumstances of the incident. - 3.
+The responding supervisor will gather and review all known video recordings of a use of force incident. - 4.
+The responding supervisor will complete a Use of Force Report in the RMS to include each deputy involved in any use of force incident before the end of that tour of duty and submit for review at the next level. - 5.
+When one deputy uses force on multiple subjects or multiple deputies are involved, only one report is generated for the single incident. - 6.
+The supervisor completing the Use of Force Report in the RMS will verify that the deputy made the appropriate entry on an Incident Report or Supplement Report as required above. - 7.
+The Shift Lieutenant or Division Commander will complete an initial review of the use of force incident within 72 hours to determine compliance with Agency policy and each will document his findings on the Use of Force Report in the RMS.